 01.Brewery beer battle

-Until recently, the last time Aussies consumed less than 100 litres of beer a year, World War Two had just ended.
-But while we’re drinking less beer, we’re getting better at it.
+We’re drinking less beer but we’re getting better at it.
 Our demand for quality is higher than ever with a record 150 breweries now producing craft beer.

-- Is your favourite craft beer Aussie owned?
+- Is your favourite Australian craft beer actually Aussie owned?

 Homebrewed craft beer